t-o-k/Useful-POV-Ray-macros/README.md

 ## VectorTransform(v0, Transform)

-Calculates the transformation Transform applied to the vector v0.
+Calculates result of the transformation Transform applied to the vector v0.

 ## VectorInverseTransform(v0, Transform)

-Calculates the inverse of the transformation Transform applied to the vector v0.
+Calculates result of the inverse of the transformation Transform applied to the vector v0.

 ## MatrixTransform(vX, vY, vZ, pT)